'I Was Terrified': Woman Fends Off Coyote In Provincetown With Stick, Saved By Nearby Fishermen

 “That animal was responding, so that’s what made me think it has been fed by people.
 And it’s comfortable approaching people and maybe that’s what’s happening there,” said Dave Wattles of Massachusetts Fish and Game.

 It’s well established that if one is confronted by a coyote, you don’t turn your back.
 You make yourself as big as possible, and as loud as possible to scare it.
+For tips on how to prevent conflicts, visit mass.gov.

 Sterlis did all the right things, but the coyote wasn’t buying it.